mozilla/code-coverage/README.md

 ## Thunderbird Changes

+Note: The system running the container must be supplied with at least 16gb of memory.
+Other-wise you will run into out of memory killer issues while grcov runs.

 This fork contains some Thunderbird specific changes:

 * Zero coverage reports are uploaded to Google Cloud Storage, and pulled down by the backend api.